0xn3va/cheat-sheets/Web Application/Command Injection/argument-injection.md

 -rw-r--r--    1 0xn3va  staff     0 Mar 18 20:18 foo
 ```

 Although the command failed, an empty file named `foo` was created.
 If a file with the same name already exists, the destination file is truncated.
-This option provides attackers with an arbitrary file truncation primitive.
+This option provides an arbitrary file truncation primitive.
 For example, an attacker can use it to corrupt a critical file in the `.git` folder like `.git/HEAD` and trick Git into loading a configuration from an unintended location, check out the [Abuse via .git/HEAD](#abuse-via-.git-head) section.

 References: